-Old-age pension (New Zealand superannuation): Age 65 with 10 years' residence after age 20, including 5 years after age 50; no income or retirement test (except for a married pensioner with an unqualified spouse).
+Old-age pension (New Zealand superannuation): Age 65 with at least 10 years of residence after age 20, including 5 years after age 50; no income or retirement test (except for a married pensioner with an unqualified spouse).

-The pension is paid for up to 26 weeks if the beneficiary is not going abroad for more than 30 weeks.
-A reciprocal agreement is required for the full payment of the pension if the beneficiary is going abroad for longer; in other instances, partial payment up to 50% (100% for certain Pacific countries).
+The pension is payable abroad for up to 26 weeks if the beneficiary is not abroad for more than 30 weeks.
+A reciprocal agreement is required for the full payment of the pension if the beneficiary is abroad for longer than 30 weeks; otherwise, partial payment is made up to 50% (100% for certain Pacific countries).